duzhewang/ProgrammingNotes/Atom.md

 3. cmd+o: open a file
 4. cmd+s: save a file
 5. display the side bar on atom: click view, then click Toggle Tree View.
+6. open the setting: command+shift+b, then type setting

 *********************************
 Latex